How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Symptoms of late dumping appear within 1 to 3 hours after eating.

-Most people have either early or late dumping syndrome, but it is also possible for one person to suffer from both forms of the condition.
+Most people have either early or late syndrome, but it is also possible for one person to suffer from both forms of the condition.

 How Long Does Dumping Syndrome Last?